nvidia-holoscan/holoscan-sdk/docs/holoscan_create_operator.md

 This would define
 - an output port named "out1" with the default properties
 - an output port named "out2" that still has the default connector (a {py:class}`holoscan.resources.DoubleBufferTransmitter`), but the default condition of `ConditionType.DOWNSTREAM_MESSAGE_AFFORDABLE` is removed by setting `ConditionType.NONE`.
 This indicates that the operator will not check if any port downstream of "out2" has space available in its receiver queue before calling `compute`.
-- an input port named "in1" where both the connector and condition have parameters different from the default.
+- an input port named "in" where both the connector and condition have parameters different from the default.
 For example, the queue size is increased to 2, and `policy=1` is "reject", indicating that if a message arrives when the queue is already full, that message will be rejected in favor of the message already in the queue.
 The actual default Receiver class type (e.g. `DoubleBufferReceiver` for local connections or `UcxReceiver` for distributed connections) will still be automatically determined by the SDK.

 Note that if the `connector` method was **not** used to set a specific `Receiver` or `Transmitter` class, then it is also possible to change a port's queue policy after an operator has been constructed via the {py:func}`Operator.queue_policy <holoscan.core.Operator.queue_policy>`